enemyatgates/ModnarMusings/content/trading~00/_index.md

 ---
-title: trading~00
+title: The Trading Manual
 date: 2017-04-01
 type: section
 ---

-This is a title page for trading~00.
+This is a title page for The Trading Manual.